Miksus/jubox/README.md

 - Render Jupyter Notebooks in a Jupyter Notebook!

 ## Test
 Pytest was chosen as testing suites.
+Tests are found in test directory inside the source.

+## Test
-Tests are found in test directory.
+Pytest was chosen as testing suites.
+Tests are found in test directory inside the source.

 ---